rickfay/z17-randomizer/README.md

   - House of Gales:
     - Using the Tornado Rod to jump on moving blocks to reach 2F without merge
     - Deathwarping from NE room on 1F without merge
-  - Hyrule Castle:
-    - Using Nice Bombs to kill the Red Spear Soldier on 3F
   - Swamp Palace:
     - Precise Bow Shot to bypass River Room without merge
     - Access 1F Big Chest without extinguishing flames